0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 -   Exceptions: un-executable statements.
 When the CLR finds an un-executable statement (eg. you are trying to convert a Japanese sentence into a number or dividing a number by 0) it throws an exception.
 If they are left unhandled, the program will just terminate, otherwise it will continue.

--   `Try`-`Catch`-`Finally`: keywords to catch exceptions.
-An exception thrown inside the `Try` block can be handled inside the `Catch` block(s).
-Multiple `Catch` blocks can be concatenated in order to catch more specific exception types.
-The `Finally` block will execute at the end both in case an exception was raised or not (even in the case a new exception was thrown inside a `Catch` block itself!).
+-   `try`-`catch`-`finally`: keywords to catch exceptions.
+An exception thrown inside the `try` block can be handled inside the `catch` block(s).
+Multiple `catch` blocks can be concatenated in order to catch more specific exception types.
+The `finally` block will execute at the end both in case an exception was raised or not (even in the case a new exception was thrown inside a `catch` block itself!).
 Example:

 ```cs
     string input = "12m3lm3knmk34nt2";